TimothyYW/Rainbow-six-siege-lore/README.md

 # Bugs

-During coding for games.html when creating the timelines, I put too many content within which causing it to be lagging, in order to fixed it, I moved all the content into eight seperate html.
-In the end, it is discover the reason why its lagging due to the size of the background image, as result the background image size has been reduce and all games content has been put back in page.
+During coding for games.html when creating the timelines, I put too much content within which caused it to be lag. to fixed it, I moved all the content into eight seperate html.
+In the end, it is discovered the reason the reason for the lag was the quality of the background image and size of the background image, as a result the background image size has been reduce and all in games content has been put back on the page.

 # Deployment